Aravindminfy/trainingminfy/README.md

 # Final Merged branchs
 ![image](https://github.com/user-attachments/assets/e32d1c87-c183-4a2f-8227-8bb65c707173)

-# Brief Explanation of How the Git Conflict Was Resolved
+### Brief Explanation of How the Git Conflict Was Resolved

-* A Git conflict occurs when two branches modify the same part of a file and Git can’t decide which change to keep during a merge.
+A Git conflict occurs when two branches modify the same part of a file, and Git cannot automatically decide which change to keep during a merge.

-Here in my code : <br>
+In my case:

- feature-subtract added a subtract() method.
+- The `feature-subtract` branch added a `subtract()` method.

- feature-multiply added a multiply() method.
+- The `feature-multiply` branch added a `multiply()` method.

-* Both branches edited the same place in calculator.py (after the add() method), so Git couldn't automatically merge them.
+- Both branches made changes in the same location in `calculator.py` (just after the `add()` method), which caused a merge conflict.

-* I manually resolved all the conflicts by removing the extra lines, or by using VS Code's GUI to select 'Accept Both Changes'
+To resolve the conflict:

+- I manually edited the file to remove the conflict markers and kept both the `subtract()` and `multiply()` methods.
+- Alternatively, this could have been done using the VS Code merge tool (by selecting **Current + Incoming** and completing the merge).
+- I then committed the resolved code to the `main` branch with the message:
+  `"Resolved merge conflict and added both subtract and multiply methods."`

+As a result, both branches were successfully merged into the `main` branch, and all conflicts were resolved.